In-Context Algebra

 Inspired by previous work showing subspaces can encode high-level causal variables \citep{geiger2024findingDAS, prakash2025language}, we aim to identify a subspace $W$ that captures the model's representation of the closure set, $S_{\text{closure}}$.
 We construct counterfactual pairs $(s,s')$ from $\mathcal{D}_{\text{cancel}}$ that have different closure and elimination sets ($S_i, S'_i$) such that under intervention, the expected counterfactual answer corresponds to a modified set difference: $v_{\text{CF}} = S_{\text{closure}} - S'_{\text{cancel}}$, where the closure set comes from $s$ and the elimination set comes from $s'$.
 We perform subspace-level patching from $s$ into $s'$ and train $W$ to maximize the likelihood of producing the expected counterfactual output $v_{\text{CF}}$ (Equation~\ref{eq:subspace_patching}).
 If the intervention causes the model to predict $v_{\text{CF}}$, we take this as evidence that the subspace $W$ correctly represents the hypothesized closure set.

-We can measure its accuracy on how often the model's predicted answer under intervention matches the expected counterfactual target.
-We train a 32-dimensional $W$ on the model's final layer attention output $a^{l}$, and find that it can achieve good intervention accuracy ($99.8\%$) after only ten epochs of training on 1000 data pairs (Figure~\ref{fig:closure_training}).
-Details about how we construct W are in Appendix~\ref{sec:appdx_closure}.
+We can measure its accuracy as how often the model's predicted answer under intervention matches the expected counterfactual target (Figure~\ref{fig:closure_subspace_sweep}).
+We train a 16-dimensional $W$ on the model's final layer attention output $a^{l}$, and find that it can achieve good intervention accuracy ($99.8\%$) after a few epochs of training on 2000 data pairs (Figure~\ref{fig:closure_training}).
+More details are in Appendix~\ref{subsec:appdx_subspace_construction}.

-For the closure subspace, we train probes~\citep{alain2017understanding} to understand what the subspace has learned, and how it represents variables.
-We train each probe to detect the presence of a variable within the subspace, when it is in the group closure or not.
-We find probes are able to identify when a variable is in the closure subspace with high accuracy (97-99\%), and that these variable-level probes partially align with the model's unembedding matrix (Figure~\ref{fig:closure_probes}), furthering evidence that the closure subspace promotes variables it has seen before in the context.
+For the closure subspace, we train probes~\citep{alain2017understanding, belinkov2022probing} to understand what the subspace has learned, and how it represents variables.
+We train each probe on the subspace to detect whether a variable is in the group closure or not.
+We find probes are able to identify when a variable is in the closure subspace with high accuracy (Figure~\ref{fig:probe_accuracy}), and that these variable-level probes partially align with the model's unembedding matrix (Figure~\ref{fig:probe_unembed_alignment}), furthering evidence that the closure subspace promotes variables it has seen before in the context.

 \textbf{Cancellation Submechanism.} To understand the cancellation submechanism, we train a subspace using a similar construction to the above, but vary the patching setup.
 If this new subspace $W'$ captures the elimination set, then it should generate the counterfactual answer arising from the opposite set difference, where the closure comes from the corrupt sequence $s'$, and the elimination set comes from the clean sequence $s$, giving: $(S'_{\text{closure}} - S_{\text{cancel}}) = {v'_{\text{CF}}}$.